spawnmarvel/linux-and-azure/azure-extra-linux-vm/telegraf/README.md

 ![purdue_file_disk_amqp_file](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm/telegraf/images/purdue_file_disk_amqp_file.jpg)

-NOTE!! you can use: Secret-store secrets in Telegraf.
+### NOTE!!
+You can use: Secret-store secrets in Telegraf:

 - Avoid putting sensitive credentials (like password = "Linuxrules45Yea") in plain text in telegraf.conf.- Pull secrets from systems like Vault, AWS Secrets Manager, GCP Secret Manager, Azure Key Vault, or even from environment variables.

 Secrets in Telegraf configs can be referenced as: